 - Certain medical conditions, such as diabetes.

-- Being exposed to loud noise for too many.
+- Exposure to the loud noise for a long time.

 - Usage of injurious chemicals produced by body cells.